jawj/subtls/README.md

   Also in evidence here is the other thing the `writeLength` and `expectLength` methods do for us: they maintain an indentation level for the binary data, indicating which parts of the binary data are subordinate to which other parts.

-  For example, thanks to the use of `writeLength` methods and commenting, the first few bytes of the ClientHello can be logged like so:
+  For example, due to the use of the `writeLength` methods and commenting, the first few bytes of the ClientHello can be logged like so:

   ```
   16  record type: handshake